peterddrummond/xspde_matlab/doc/source/api.rst

 -  Can you have spatial partial derivatives?

-   -  Yes, provided they are linear in the fields; these are obtainable using the function :attr:`linear`.
+   -  Yes, provided they are linear in the fields; these are obtainable using the function :func:`linear`.
+If they are more general,  use the derivative functions :func:`xd` or or you want special, nonperiodic boundary conditions, then use the finite difference methods,  :func:`xd1`  and  :func:`xd2` .

 -  Can you delete the graph heading?

    -  Yes, this is turned off if you set :attr:`headers` to ``0``.

--  Why are there two lines in the graphs sometimes?
+-  Why are there two nearly parallel lines in the graphs sometimes?

    -  These are one standard deviation sampling error limits, generated when ``in.ensembles(2,3) > 1``.